dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

         to the lower of either this custom value or the sum of the project's active solver-access time records.

-    *   **Use Project Default** (time-based projects only): Sets the maximum amount of solver-access time to the lower of either the value in the
+    *   **Use Project Default** (time-based projects only) --- Sets the maximum amount of solver-access time to the lower of either the value in the
-    *   **Use Project Default** (time-based projects only): Sets the maximum amount of solver-access time to the lower of either the value in the :ref:`Project Member Default Solver Access Limit <admin_solver_time_default_all>` field or the sum of the project's active solver-access time records.
+        :ref:`Project Member Default Solver Access Limit <admin_solver_time_default_all>` field or the sum of the project's active solver-access time records.

-    *   **Unlimited Access to Project Solver Time** (time-based projects only):
-        Sets the maximum amount of solver-access time to the full monthly
-    *   **Unlimited Access to Project Solver Time** (time-based projects only):
+    *   **Unlimited Access to Project Solver Time** (time-based projects only)
-        Sets the maximum amount of solver-access time to the full monthly solver-access time allocated to the project as determined by the sum of the project's active solver-access time records.
+        --- Sets the maximum amount of solver-access time to the full monthly solver-access time allocated to the project as determined by the sum of the project's active solver-access time records.